Here are three Christian discipline questions to ask our kids as we seek to guide them when they make wrong choices.

 What I missed growing up was that God truly is my everything.
 I missed that He has amazing plans for me (Rom.
 8:28).
 I missed that if I am filled with Him, I can be filled with nothing else (Eph.
 5:18).

 I missed that my choices, decisions, and behaviors should all be weighed in the light of His Word.
+Learning the attributes of God and trusting in His goodness helps me to trust Him while navigating the difficulties of life.

 So I’ve purposed to make sure my children don’t miss it.
 At least not on account of not being told.
 I desperately want them to understand that every single thing they do matters to God.